abetusk/scratch/notes/biz-ideas.md

 One potential idea is to do melody tempo matching.
 Another is to compare just the drum tracks.
 Something like Spleeter could be used to help further refine the search.

+### Discussion

+I think with modern AI, both in terms of music generation and LLMs, this is a product whose utility is quickly vanishing.

+The assumption was that there was a proliferation of music that was undiscovered but in line with people's musical taste.
+Whether that was true or not, and I suspect it was close to not being true, it's clear to me that music generation, taylored to personal taste, will overtake any service that offers recommendations.

 | | |
 |---|---|